sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # MultiWii NAV Protocol and Types

 This document describes a number of values and enumerations for for **MultiWii** MSP messages.
-As **iNav** implements a part of this specification it is documented in the iNav wiki.
+As **inav** implements the majority of this specification it is documented in the inav wiki.

-This information is provided in the hope it might be useful NO WARRANTY.

 Note that all binary values are little endian (MSP standard).

 # Implementation and versions

-This document should match the iNav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
-The messages described are implemented in mwp (Linux / FreeBSD / Windows (Cygwin,WSL)) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
-The iNav configurator also supports (a subset of) the MSP standard for mission planning.
+This document should match the inav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
+The messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
+The inav configurator also supports (a subset of) the MSP standard for mission planning.

 # WayPoint / Action Attributes

 Each  waypoint has a type and takes a number of parameters, as below.
 These are used in the MSP_WP message.
-The final column indicated if the message is implemented for iNav 1.2 (and later).
+The final column indicated if the message is implemented for inav 1.2 (and later).

 | Value | Enum | P1 | P2 | P3 | Lat | Lon | Alt | iNav |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |